medialab/xan/docs/cmd/to.md

     -s, --select <column>  Column of file to emit as text.
 Will error if file to convert to text has multiple columns or if selection yields more than a single column.

+LateX options:
+    --caption <caption>  Optional name of the caption set in the latex, will be empty if not specified.

 Common options:
     -h, --help             Display this message